-The Family Support Service offers information, advice and guidance through the Family Information Service.
-There are also open access sessions and health services for early years children and parents/carers at a network of 16 Family Centres.
-Family centres also offer a range of support for parents with children aged up to 19 years (or up to 25 years for young people with special educational needs and disabilities).
+The Family Support Service provides a wide range of support to children, young people and families in Buckinghamshire.
+This includes information, advice and guidance through the Family Information Service, open access sessions and health services for early years children and parents/carers at a network of 16 Family Centres which also offer a range of support for parents with children aged up to 19 years (or up to 25 years for young people with special educational needs and disabilities).
 You can drop in anytime during the week at our three Family Centre Plus sites.
 All activities at Family Centres are free for children, young people and families.

 The Service is there for the whole family, not just children but for parents and young people too.
 Families are able to refer themselves to the service or may be supported by a school, health or other professional who will make a referral on their behalf.